Abd al-Ilah

 Abd al-Ilah was killed along with the rest of the Iraqi royal family in the 14 July Revolution in 1958 that ended the Hashemite monarchy in Iraq.
 His body was mutilated, dragged across the streets of Baghdad, and eventually burnt.

 Biography

 Son and heir of King Ali ibn Hussein of Hejaz, who was the elder brother of King Faisal I of Iraq, and brother of Aliya bint Ali.
 His family fled Hejaz when Ibn Saud of Nejd usurped his father's authority.
-Upon King Ghazi's death in an automobile accident, Abd al-Ilah assumed power in Iraq as regent for the underage King Faisal II.
+Upon King Ghazi's death in an automobile accident, Abd al-Ilah assumed power in Iraq as Regent for the under-age King Faisal II.